Maryland Public Information Act

 Can I have access to all DPSCS records?

 The PIA provides for access to most Department records.
 Certain records are privileged by law or exempt from disclosure and must be withheld.
-Examples include, but are not limited to, records containing attorney-client advice and attorney work product, inmate case records under certain circumstances, medical records, personnel records or financial information.
+Examples include, but are not limited to, records containing attorney-client advice and attorney work product, incarcerated individual case records under certain circumstances, medical records, personnel records or financial information.

 Other records may be withheld.
 Examples include, but are not limited to, investigatory records and inter- and intra-agency memoranda and letters.
 If a requester is denied access to any DPSCS records, he or she will be notified as to the specific statutory provisions for each exemption and for challenging the denial procedures.